dfinity/sol-rpc-canister/examples/basic_solana/README.md

 In this tutorial, you were able to:

 * Deploy a canister smart contract on the ICP blockchain that can receive and send SOL.
-* Acquire cycles to deploy the canister to the ICP mainnet.
+* Acquire cycles to deploy the canister to the ICP Mainnet.
 * Connect the canister to the Solana Devnet.
 * Send the canister some Devnet SOL.
 * Use the canister to send SOL to another Solana account.
 * Create a Solana nonce account and use the canister to send some SOL to another Solana account using durable nonces.
 * Create an associated token account for an SPL token use the canister to send some tokens to another Solana account.

-Additional examples regarding the ICP < > SOL integration can be found [here](https://github.com/dfinity/sol-rpc-canister/tree/main/examples).
+Additional examples regarding the ICP <> SOL integration can be found [here](https://github.com/dfinity/sol-rpc-canister/tree/main/examples).

 ## Security considerations and best practices